 iOS Distribution Certificate (in-house, internal use apps)Users will no longer be able to run apps that have been signed with this certificate.
 You must distribute a new version of your app that is signed with a new certificate.

 Mac App Distribution Certificate and Mac Installer Distribution Certificate (Mac App Store)If your Mac Developer Program membership is valid, your existing apps on the Mac App Store will not be affected.
 However, you will no longer be able to submit new apps or updates to the Mac App Store.

 Developer ID Application Certificate and Developer ID Installer Certificate (Mac applications)If your certificate expires, users can still download, install, and run versions of your Mac applications that were signed with this certificate.
 However, you will need a new certificate to sign updates and new applications.
 If your certificate has been revoked, users will no longer be able to install applications that have been signed with this certificate.

 Note: Apple can revoke digital certificates at any time at its sole discretion.
 For more information, read the Apple Developer Program license agreements in Member Center.

-This error message indicates that your Mac's Keychain is missing either the public or private key for the certificate you are using to sign your app.
+This error message indicates that your system's Keychain is missing either the public or private key for the certificate you are using to sign your application.

-This often happens when you are trying to sign and build your app from a different Mac than the one you originally used to request your code signing certificate.
+This often happens when you are trying to sign and build your application from a different system than the one you originally used to request your code signing certificate.
 It can also happen if your certificate has expired or has been revoked.
-Ensure that your app's provisioning profile contains a valid code signing certificate, and that your Mac's Keychain contains that certificate, the private key originally used to generate that certificate, and the WWDR Intermediate Certificate.
+Ensure that your app's provisioning profile contains a valid code signing certificate, and that your system's Keychain contains that certificate, the private key originally used to generate that certificate, and the WWDR Intermediate Certificate.